Resonant superfluidity in the Rabi-coupled spin-dependent Fermi-Hubbard model: Results

 \subsection{DMRG results at half filling for $t_2=0$}

-In this subsection, we show the results obtained by DMRG simulations of Eq.~(1) for $t_2=0$ and half filling.
-In Fig.~\ref{fig:Halffillingresults}(a,b) we plot $\lambda_{P,0}$ and $\lambda_{C,0}$ as a function of the interaction strength $U/t$ and the Rabi coupling $\Omega/U$ for $\delta=0$.
-While the CDW order is always large for $\Omega_0<U$, a clear maximum in the coherence $\lambda_{P,0}$ emerges as $\Omega_0 \approx U$, particularly for strong interactions.
-The area in which this enhancement is observed is very small, however, as a transition from the paired phase to the polarized phase takes place around $\Omega_0 \approx U$ as well, after which both the CDW and superfluid order rapidly decreases.
-The critical value of $\Omega_{0,c}$ is a function of $U$; the transition happens at smaller values of $\Omega_0/U$ for smaller interactions.
+In this subsection, we show results obtained by DMRG simulations of Eq.~\ref{eq:BasicHubbardHamiltonian} for $t_2=0$ and half filling.
+All results are calculated for $N=100$ and $L=100$.
+In Fig.~\ref{fig:Halffillingresults}(a,b) we plot $\lambda_{P,0}$ and $\lambda_{C,0}$ as functions of the interaction strength $U/t$ and the Rabi coupling $\Omega_0/U$ for $\delta=0$.
+While the CDW QLRO is always large for $\Omega_0<U$, a clear maximum in $\lambda_{P,0}$ emerges when $\Omega_0$ is slightly smaller than $U$ (although the CDW QLRO is still dominant), particularly for strong interactions.
+The area in which this enhancement is observed is very small, however, as a transition to an almost polarized band insulator (in which both the SF and CDW off-diagonal correlations decay exponentially) takes place at $\Omega_0 \approx U$.
+The transition to the band insulator takes place at smaller values of $\Omega_0/U$ for smaller interactions $U$.

-$n_{\text{pair}}$ and $m=M/N$ (Fig.~\ref{fig:Halffillingresults}(c)) as well as the energy (Fig.~\ref{fig:Halffillingresults}(d)) as a function of $\sqrt{\delta^2+\Omega_0^2}$ for $\delta=0$ and $\delta=\frac{1}{2}U$ are also shown.
-Unlike the symmetric case ($t_1=t_2$) where the Rabi coupling is equivalent to a Zeeman-field and $[\hat{H}_\theta,\hat{n}_{\pm,j}]=0$ as $\gamma_\theta=0$, the system never becomes fully polarized.
+$n_{\text{pair}}$ and $m=M/N$ (Fig.~\ref{fig:Halffillingresults}(c)) as well as the energy (Fig.~\ref{fig:Halffillingresults}(d)) as functions of $\sqrt{\delta^2+\Omega_0^2}$ for $\delta=0$ and $\delta=\frac{1}{2}U$ are also shown.
+Unlike the symmetric case ($t_1=t_2$) where the Rabi coupling is equivalent to a Zeeman field and $[\hat{H}_\theta,\hat{n}_{\pm,j}]=0$ as $\gamma_\theta=0$, the magnetization is not a good quantum number for $t_1 \neq t_2$ and $\Omega_0 \neq 0$, i.e., $[\hat{H}_\theta,\hat{n}_{\pm,j}] \neq 0$.
+In the former case, the system becomes fully polarized, while it only asymptotically approaches 1 after the transition in the latter case (see the inset of Fig.~\ref{fig:Halffillingresults}(c)) due to the presence of spin fluctuations.
 The behavior as a function of $\sqrt{\delta^2+\Omega_0^2}$ is very similar for any combination of $\Omega_0,\delta$ (as long as $\Omega_0\neq0$).
-Finally we plot the pair momentum distribution in Fig.~\ref{fig:momentumdistribution} and note the absence of the characteristic pattern associated with an FFLO-phase in the partially polarized regime.
-See the end of section III.B for a further explanation of the momentum distribution in the paired regime.
+Finally we plot the pair momentum distribution in Fig.~\ref{fig:momentumdistribution}.
+Before the transition a clear peak due to the presence of SF QLRO is visible.
+See the next two sections for a more detailed explanation of both the momentum distribution (e.g. why the peak is shifted from $k=0$ to $k=\pi$) and the physics in the paired regime in general.